futoase/PyQCheck/README.md

 # What is PyQcheck?

-- Created with referring of Haskell Quick Check.
+PyQCheck is a Quick Check-like testing framework based on the idea of Haskell Quick Check.
-- Quick Check-like testing-framework.
-- Support of random data test.
+- This framework is for random data testing.
-- Function's Interface was referring of the [macchiato.js](http://voqn.github.com/macchiato/).
+- The function's interface was referred from [macchiato.js](http://voqn.github.com/macchiato/). (from the top page...)
 # Supported which python version?

-Confirmed python version is the 2.7.3
+Which python version does this support?
+This framework worked on python version 2.7.3

-# Install
+# How to Install

 ```
 python setup.py install
 ```

-# Usase of PyQCheck
+# How to Use PyQCheck
 ## Writing test

 - At method chain